MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 - The `ForEach-Object` cmdlet works much like the **Foreach** statement, except that you cannot pipe input to a **Foreach** statement.
 For more information about the **Foreach** statement, see [about_Foreach](./About/about_Foreach.md).
-- Starting in Windows PowerShell 4.0, `Where` and `ForEach` methods were added for use with collections.
+- Starting in PowerShell 4.0, `Where` and `ForEach` methods were added for use with collections.
 - You can read more about these new methods here [about_arrays](./About/about_Arrays.md)

 ## RELATED LINKS